mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the ship: Difficult (10+) Diplomat check (1D minutes, EDU) or Average (8+) Diplomat check (1D minutes, SOC).
-Cooling things down if a disagreement occurs between the ship’s crew and the boarding party: Opposed check, Persuade or Diplomat (SOC) by a member of the ship’s crew vs. Leadership (SOC) by the boarding party.
+Cooling things down if a disagreement occurs between the ship's crew and the boarding party: Opposed check, Persuade or Diplomat (SOC) by a member of the ship's crew vs. Leadership (SOC) by the boarding party.
 Preventing a boarding party from seeing something you do not want them to see: Opposed Deception (DEX, INT or SOC depending on how the skill is used)